article banner

 • Penalties in relation to transfer pricing documentation are derived from the general record-keeping requirements.
 Two main types of penalties may apply; penalty for failure to keep or produce documentation and a tax geared penalty for a careless or deliberate error.

 • The fixed penalty for failure to keep or produce documentation records is currently £3,000.
-From April 2023, for the largest businesses, failure to do the work necessary to maintain the relevant records or to produce those records on request will lead to the presumption that an inaccuracy is careless.
-The taxpayer can only displace this presumption by providing the documents and evidencing that the underlying transfer pricing information had been prepared in advance of filing their Corporation Tax return, or otherwise showing they took reasonable care.
+From April 2023, for large businesses, failure to do the work necessary to maintain the relevant records or to produce those records on request will lead to the presumption that an inaccuracy is careless.
+The taxpayer can only displace this presumption by providing the documents and evidencing the underlying transfer pricing information had been prepared in advance of filing their Corporation Tax return, or otherwise showing they took reasonable care.

 • The tax-geared penalty dependent on whether the inaccuracy is considered:

-• careless (maximum penalty of 30% of potential lost revenue (‘PLR’))
+• careless (maximum penalty of 30% of potential lost revenue (PLR))

-• deliberate but not concealed (70% of PLR)
+• deliberate but not concealed (70%)

-• deliberate and concealed (100% of PLR).
+• deliberate and concealed (100%).

 • Where there is a reduction in the amount of losses carried forward, a penalty of 10% of the reduction may be due.